imgag/ngs-bits/doc/tools/TsvMerge.md

 ### TsvMerge tool help
-	TsvMerge (2018_11-39-g5d6be46)
+	TsvMerge (2018_11-127-gbd77909)

 	Merges TSV file based on a list of columns.

 	Mandatory parameters:
 	  -in <filelist> Input TSV files that are merged.
-If only one file is provided, the lines of the file are interpreted as file names.
+If only one file is given, each line in this file is interpreted as an input file path.
 	  -cols <string> Comma-separated list of column names used as key for merging.

 	Optional parameters: